Excidion/reproML/docs/structure.md

 + Resolve dependencies automatically:
 If one of your used packages requires `numpy>1.10` and another `numpy<1.24` poetry will figure out a version of numpy that satisfies both.
-For more details see [version constraints](https://python-poetry.org/docs/dependency-specification/#version-constraints)
+For more details see [version constraints](https://python-poetry.org/docs/dependency-specification/#version-constraints).

 + Less headache when collaborating over different operating systems:
-Everyone on a Mac who ever got at `requirements.txt` from a colleague on Windows will understand.
+Everyone on a Mac who ever got at `pip freeze > requirements.txt` from a colleague using Windows will understand.
 This also comes in handy if you want to deploy your code to the cloud.

 + Differentiate between different categories of dependencies: